-Adding input streams Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
+Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
-1 Record to 33 the file is saved to your NWS 33 Bucket.
-Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Select the radio button for the desired storage type and then fill in the relevant parameters.
+Destination Type Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
+Record to Disk Parameters File Name Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. • %Y=year - optional • %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
 Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
 This location bypasses the location specified as the root folder in the Settings > General screen.